anthobarbarich/pc2020/content/practical.md

     of Paradise City festival, you received a Green card.
 A Green Card is a leaflet with a code inside.
 This code gives you a reduction on your ticket.
 Inside, there are also other surprises!
+- question: How can I receive a green card?
+  answer: You only receive a Green Card if you already came to one of the previous
+    editions of Paradise City Festival.
+After buying a ticket, you’ll be registered in our database and from then on you’ll receive your personal Green Card each year.

 ---
 Looking for info about the festival, tickets, access?
 You're at the right place!